 Mitel provides some SIP profiles, and customers can create custom profiles by using an existing SIP profile as the basis of a new profile.
-Custom profiles are an advanced task, as further described in SIP Profiles for Interoperability.
+Custom profiles are an advanced task, as further described in SIP Profiles for Interoperability on page 368.